-High cholesterol information helps people with this condition to lower their cholesterol level and for others to avoid hyperlipidemia.
+High-cholesterol information helps people with this condition to lower their cholesterol level and for others to avoid it..

-Cholesterol is the Greek word "chole" - means bile, "stereos" - means solid, and the chemical suffix "ol" - means alcohol.
-Cholesterol is an organic chemical substance classified as a waxy steroid of fat.
-Cholesterol was first discovered as small stones in the gallbladder and so this name.
+Cholesterol is the Greek word "Chole" means bile, "stereos" means solid, and the chemical suffix "ol" means alcohol.
+Cholesterol is an organic chemical substance; classified as a waxy steroid of fat.
+In 1758, French Doctor Francois Poulletier de La Salle isolated cholesterol in a solid form from gallstones.

-Cholesterol is found in the human blood circulation.
-We get cholesterol from two major sources; diet and by liver production.
-Dietary cholesterol sources are meat (liver is especially high in cholesterol), poultry, fish, and dairy products, while foods from plants contain no cholesterol.
+We get cholesterol from two major sources; they are food (absorption – exogenous) and by liver production (synthesis – endogenous).
+Dietary cholesterol sources are meat (specifically liver is high in cholesterol), poultry, fish, and dairy products.
+Conversely, plant foods do not contain cholesterol.

 Why is cholesterol important?